Ligl0226/proj_rapeseed/README.md

 # proj_rapeseed
-The project is in cooperation with PengYu.
+Large-scale multi-1 omics unveils host-microbiome interactions driving root development and nitrogen acquisition.

 Here are all the R scripts used in the analysis.

 (1) Genomic prediction of 203 ASVs;